 Looking at the history of Islamic finance, it was seen as a disruption to conventional finance.

 “FinTech is now disrupting the overall financial world.
 Big banks are slower in adopting technology because they have a legacy to protect, but start-ups are more welcoming in adopting this technological change,” Nazim said.

 The EY report showed that in FinTech space in the GCC, Islamic finance is still in “dismissive mode,” thinking it is not going to impact the industry.

 Nazim said the mindset has to change: “We have to start thinking like a start-up, and that requires a complete change in behavioral economics, in terms of how organizations are run.”

 He added: “Bringing smart technology by itself is of no use unless the organization’s culture changes.
 Islamic banks are in a better position to bring about the change as they’re smaller than conventional financial institutions and more local.
 It’s easier for them to change in the present circumstances.”

 FinTech can open doors for further national and international collaboration in the banking industry.

 There is a growing realization within banks that they cannot afford to do everything by themselves.

 “There has to be collaboration within the industry.
 At the moment, collaboration is at a national level, and in the future, it will be at the cross-country level.
 The next 20 years will be collaborating in terms of smart technology,” said Nazim.

 “FinTech shouldn’t be seen as a threat or as a competition.
 There is tremendous potential for collaboration between the GCC and Malaysia in FinTech.”

 He added: “These smart technologies increase levels of trust and the speed with which you do these transactions.”

 Speaking at the recent World Islamic Banking Conference (WIBC) in Bahrain, Rasheed Mohammed Al-Maraj, Governor of the Central Bank of Bahrain (CBB), said the smart use of technology is a game-changer in banking, just as in other aspects of daily life.

-“Technology has made it possible to access more customers, in a more comprehensive way, at a lower cost, than in the past,” he said.
+“Technology has made it possible to access more customers, more comprehensively, at a lower cost, than in the past,” he said.